 By Michael P. Sampson (part 3 of 8)

-For the Florida court to adjudicate claims against the corporation or trust, do the family law pleadings allege personal jurisdiction exists over the entity?
-If service of process on an entity is sufficient in the family law case, is there personal jurisdiction for the family law party to proceed against the entity?
+For the Florida court to adjudicate claims against the corporation or trust, does the family law petition plead personal jurisdiction over the entity?
+If service of process on an entity is sufficient in the family law case, is there personal jurisdiction over the entity for the family law party to proceed against the entity?